 This recipe is healthy, it cooks in the oven while you take care of the rest of your life, and it's versatile.
 Serve it as is, or add roasted jumbo shrimp on top to give it even more substance.
 It would even go beautifully with sliced grilled steak.

-- 1/2 fresh red chili (such as fresno), thinly sliced (or more to taste)
+1/2 fresh red chile (such as Fresno), thinly sliced (or more to taste)

 Preheat the oven to 350°F. In a large bowl, toss the tomatoes, chili, fennel, garlic, and half of mint with olive oil and season with salt and pepper.
 Transfer to a rimmed baking sheet.
 Cover tightly with foil, and roast for 30 minutes.
 Remove foil, increase heat to 400°F, and continue roasting until lightly browned, about 15 minutes longer.

 Remove vegetables from oven and toss together in a large saucepan to incorporate.
 Season to taste with salt and pepper and keep warm.
 Cook pasta according to package directions.
 Drain, reserving 1 cup of cooking liquid.
 Toss pasta with sauce, adding liquid as desired until sauce reaches desired consistency.
 Sprinkle with remaining mint and serve, passing grated cheese at the table.